Asset Intelligence and Management

 Share:

 Construction equipment usually comes at a hefty price, and it is not an item you would prefer recurring in your monthly or even yearly budget.
-That is why protecting your costly investment is important, ensuring it operates optimally and yields good returns.
+Protecting your costly investment is important, as well as ensuring it operates optimally and yields good returns.

-To significantly reduce operational and maintenance costs, addressing issues such as idle time, improper or unauthorized usage, fuel wastage, and particularly equipment theft is vital.
+Addressing issues such as idle time, improper or unauthorized usage, fuel wastage, and equipment theft is vital to significantly reducing operational and maintenance costs.

 According to the 2020 Equipment Theft Report from the National Insurance Crime Bureau (NICB), 11,117 cases of stolen heavy equipment, including construction equipment, were reported in the year.